polterguy/phosphorusfive-dox/chapter-16.md

 ## Everything "adapts"

-The beauty of this design, is that *any single box in our above diagram, can easily be replaced with another implementation*.
+The beauty of this design, is that *any single box in our above diagram, can easily be exchanged with any other implementation*.
 For instance, the **[sys42.settings.get/set]** Active Events are using the p5.data component.
 If we wanted to, we could replace the usage of p5.data, with another component - Storing settings in for instance MySQL.

 Another example is p5.auth, which authenticates and authorize users in P5.
 Although relatively safe and secure, this component is still a little bit *"naive"* in its implementation - Particularly in regards to how it handles roles.
 If you wanted to, you could easily replace the entirety of p5.auth, with your own *"auth component"*.
 As long as you created your new *"auth"* component, with Active Events having the same names, taking the same set of arguments, and returning (at least) the same set of values - Nothing would break.
 You basically always have an *"adapter pattern"* at your disposal, implicitly implemented, on everything you create.

 ### The adapter pattern

 The adapter pattern, is a beautiful design pattern, that allows you to replace parts of your internals, without affecting the outer layers of your system.
 In P5, this pattern is implicitly given, in everything you do.
 Hence, in our above solution, we have a total of 8 components, where any single one of these components, can easily be replaced, with any other component - *Without* breaking anything.
-Arguably hence, the adpater pattern has been rendered *obsolete*.
+Arguably hence, the adapter pattern has been rendered *obsolete*, by implicitly making sure it's always supported.

 This allows you to easily create *"something"*, and use it initially, to rapidly getting something together for your app - While later, as you become more certain of that you actually need this *"something"*, and you want to create it more scalable, secure, feature rich, *"whatever"* - You can refactor this *"something"*, and make it better.
 This makes sure you'll not have to spend energy on the things that you are not 100% certain of that you'll actually need, as the requirements for your app changes.